cgroza/GraffiTE/paper/README.md

 # GraffiTE paper // supporting data and code

 This directory contains analysis scripts associated with the GraffiTE paper.
-Associated datasets can be downloaded from [Zenondo]() (the archive uses the same directory topology).
+Associated datasets can be downloaded from [Zenondo](https://zenodo.org/record/8400868) (the archive uses the same directory topology).

->note (09-11-24): I am currently awaiting the BioRxiv DOI to push the data to Zenondo, for specifics, please [email me](mailto:goubert.clement@gmail.com) directly -- CG.

 ## Simulations